 He was retired in 2016 to Beccy Green and continues to be a superstar in the eventing world!
 It is no surprise that he excels with his showjumping and cross country and he even made an appearance at the Royal Windsor Horse Show last year!
 For this season Beccy is focusing on improving his dressage (although this bouncy soon to be 16yo is hard to tame!) and he will begin his season at Swalcliffe in a few weeks time.

 Marmalady was a 5-time winner for HOTSR who was sold at the Tattersalls Broodmare Sales in 2016 and bought by a former syndicate Owner.
-The mare is spoilt rotten in her new home and has a 2018 foal by Adaay who goes into pre-training this Autumn.
-She sadly lost her next foal due to an abnormal heart, but she has since been covered again and we are awaiting to see if she is in foal once more to Group 1 German Derby winner Sea The Moon.
+The mare is spoilt rotten in her new home and has a 2018 foal by Adaay who is now in training & a 2020 foal by Sea The Moon.
+Sadly Marmalady passed away shortly after giving birth to her foal.
+She will be sorely missed & we will follow her foals with great interest.

 Home bred Imperial Ruby won a total of £120 in prize money as a racehorse, but he has been cleaning up cleaning up in the ROR (retraining of racehorses) classes across the country since.